Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

 1. Connect the Scenario-1-Jumpbox-vNet to the vWAN Hub.

-    a.
-Go to the vWAN configuration blade
+    1. Go to the vWAN configuration blade

-    b.
-Select "Virtual Network Connections"
+    2. Select "Virtual Network Connections"

-    c.
-Then from the top left, click on "+ Add connection"
+    3. Then from the top left, click on "+ Add connection"

-    d.
-Provide a connection name, select the hub that was just created, select the appropriate subscription and resource group, and select the Scenario-1-Jumpbox-vNet virtual network
+    4. Provide a connection name, select the hub that was just created, select the appropriate subscription and resource group, and select the Scenario-1-Jumpbox-vNet virtual network

-    e.
-Leave the defaults as shown
+    5. Leave the defaults as shown

-    f.
-Click on "Create"
+    6. Click on "Create"

     ![Graphical user interface, application Description automatically generated](./media/image15.png)